dg1106/CarND-Traffic-Light-Detector-Classifier/README.md

-## Traffic Light Detector and Classifier
+# Traffic Light Detector and Classifier
 This project is a Part of the CarND Capstone project.

-I am a part of the team `Bos-Robo-Car` and was assigned a task to detect and classify a traffic light color on the incoming images from Simulator or from Carla (Udacity Self Driving Car).
+I referenced code from the team [Bos-Robo-Car's Traffic Light Detector Classifier](https://github.com/ooleksyuk/CarND-Traffic-Light-Detector-Classifier).

-* First part of the project is to Detect the traffic light on the incoming image.
+* First part : Detect the traffic light on the incoming image.
-* Second part fo the project is to Classify the traffic light color on the detected traffic light.
+* Second part : Classify the traffic light color on the detected traffic light.

+---
 ## Traffic Light Detector

 The project is aimed at detecting traffic light on the incoming picture either from Simulator or from Carla.

-For the traffic light detection I've used a previously trained model and weights from [Kaggle Ultrasound Nerve Segmentation](https://github.com/ooleksyuk/kaggle-ultrasound-nerve-segmentation).
+For the traffic light detection, I've referenced a previously trained model and weights from ooleksyuk's github project : [Kaggle Ultrasound Nerve Segmentation](https://github.com/ooleksyuk/kaggle-ultrasound-nerve-segmentation).

 The weights are located in `weights.h5`.
 Data for training was provided by Udacity from ros bag (traffic_light_bag_files).
 It's ignored because files can be downloaded from Udacity website and unpack using RosBag instructions.

-I've used a pre-trained model that looks like this
+pre-trained model that looks like this

 ```bash
 ____________________________________________________________________________________________________